Skip to content

 An insect hotel made from euro pallets and old roof tiles

-Do not throw anything away carelesslybut always try to find a new use for the rubble before you dispose of it!
+Do not throw anything away carelesslyAlways try to find a new use for the construction waste before you dispose of it!

 The roof tiles thus get a second chance in her old role and protect bees and other insects, as well as their new home, from the rain.

-6. upcycling removed ceiling beams into furnishings and decorations
+6. upcycle reclaimed ceiling beams into furnishings and deco.

-Many wooden parts from buildings are incinerated after demolition.
-If you want to not only recycle but also reuse building materials, you can do this with solid ceiling beams in particular!
+Many wooden parts from buildings are burned after demolition.
+If you want to not only recycle but reuse building materials, you can do that especially with solid ceiling beams!
 For example, turn them into a rustic Bench, in a Pendant light with industrial charm above the dining table or beautiful Storage compartments in the bathroom.

 Also unique Candle holders, wine bottle holders, seat stools, shelves, coffee tables, coat hooks. or Wall clocks can be made from it.

-Tip: Many people are desperately looking for old ceiling beams for their own DIY projects.
-So if you don't have any use for them, you can simply Sell via classified ads or your personal network.
+Tip: Many people are desperate to find old ceiling beams for their own DIY projects.
+So if you don't have any use for it, you can simply use the wood sell via classifieds or your personal network.

 7. reuse brick and quarry stone in garden design.

-Bricks, quarry stones, floor slabs and other construction waste are Materials that can be used and applied in a variety of ways.
-If they no longer fulfill their original function, the garden is the ideal place to use them in a different role.
+Bricks, broken bricks, floor slabs and other construction waste are Materials that can be used and applied in a variety of ways.
+When they no longer serve their original function, the garden is the ideal place to use them in other roles.

-How about, for example, if you could turn quarry stones into a Garden wall, a Border or a Herb spiral process?
-The rubble can even be used to build an excellent drainage system so that the water can seep away.
+For example, how about making quarry stones into a Garden wall, a Border or a Herb spiral process?
+The construction waste can even be used to build an excellent drainage system so that the water can seep away.

-The floor panels can be used, for example, as individual Stepping stones of a sidewalk into a garden.
-Many materials can even be used to create interesting sculptures.
-As you can see, there are no limits to creativity and imagination when it comes to recycling building materials.
+The floor panels can be used, for example, as individual Stepping stones of a sidewalk convert into a garden.
+You can even make interesting sculptures from many materials.
+As you can see, when it comes to recycling building materials, there are no limits to creativity and imagination.

-8. use leftover concrete as a foundation for garden sheds and sheds
+8. use concrete remains as a foundation for garden houses and sheds.

-Demolition concrete really is first-class filling material and can be mixed in very well for the foundations of patio or garden shed areas.
+Demolition concrete is really First class filling material and is very good to mix in the foundation of patio or garden house areas.
 However, it is important that the concrete pieces are not too large.
-However, you can also chop them up if necessary and then recycle them.
-This tip could save you some costs and is definitely easy on the natural resources of the planet.
+If necessary, you can also break them into small pieces and then recycle them.
+This tip could save you some costs and definitely saves the natural resources of the planet.

 9. build unique furniture from old wooden planks